nataliarafaele/hello-world/README.md

 # hello-world
-My fiist code in github to Computer Society
+My first code in github to Computer Society

+I'm a student of Eletrical Engeneering and I'm treining to CS's IEEE UFRN